Cypress Lane

 The planning permit application received by Council incorporates Cypress Lane and a portion of public land, known as reserve number 3.
 The portion of reserve number 3 and Cypress Lane proposed to be sold is shown in the below map.
 The planning permit application shows how these portions of land are intended to be used.

-Given these areas are proposed to be incorporated into the development, Council now needs to consider whether it will discontinue the road and sell portion of reserve number 3.
-We are now seeking feedback from the community on both matters.
+Given these areas are proposed to be incorporated into the development, Council needs to consider whether it will discontinue the road and sell portion of reserve number 3.
+We sought feedback from the community on both matters.

 Cypress Lane covers 8,849m2.
 The portion of reserve number 3 proposed to be sold is approximately 1,790m2.